-Solution: Communicating these concerns with your higher-ups could help you address the problem.
+Solution: Communicating these concerns with your higher-ups could help you address the problem and manage workplace stress better.
 Try to understand what your superior is expecting from you, and if you feel the deadlines are too tight, bring it up with your superior and do not wait until the deadline has passed.
 Try to raise your concerns early, or it might sound like you are making excuses.

 3. Poor compensation or benefits: Money is a common source of stress for many workers.
 When compensation packages aren’t satisfactory, it undermines the hard work you put in and kills morale.
 You can take several steps to make sure you’re satisfied with your compensation package.

 Solution: One of the best ways to address this matter is to directly ask for a raise at an appropriate time, such as a performance review or employee evaluation.
 Be prepared to explain what you have done for the company to demonstrate your achievements.

 Be confident while having this conversation and believe in yourself.
 This workplace stress management tip will literally reap great dividends!

 4. No growth opportunities: It can be highly frustrating to find out that you have very little chance to advance in your current position, either because your job role is essential or because there aren’t enough openings for more senior roles.
 Knowing that all your hard work won’t help you move up can cause stress.